romoney5/angry-birds-love2d/README.md

 - `--model`/`-m` overrides the `deviceModel`.
 Handy for testing for other devices, such as Android or Roku.
 - `--deletedata`/`-dd` prompts to delete all save data (settings.lua and highscores.lua).
 - `--gamelogic`/`-gl` overrides the path to `scripts/gamelogic.lua`.
 Handy for testing precompiled Lua support.
+- `--datapath`/`-dp` overrides the default path to `data/`.
+Useful for quickly testing different versions of Angry Birds without different folders or symbolic links.

 Running of compiled Lua uses [FiOne](https://github.com/Rerumu/FiOne) with some edits.